The Salvation Army to Partner with MOLLY MAID

 Franchises across the country have confirmed their participation and are collecting food throughout the months of June and July.

-MOLLY MAID has run other supportive initiatives in the past, including a winter coat drive.
-Since 2003, MOLLY MAID Franchise Owners and customers have donated over 100,000 lbs of food to support the Salvation Army and other local food banks in numerous communities across the country.
+MOLLY MAID has run other supportive initiatives in the past, including the MOLLY MAID Cares Winter Coat Drive.
+Since 2003, MOLLY MAID Franchise Owners and customers have donated over 150,000 pounds of food to support the Salvation Army and other local food banks in numerous communities across the country.

 About MOLLY MAID